rdf-connect/rml-processor-jvm/README.md

 | `rdfc:target`              | `Target`       | Output targets (multiple allowed)                        | ⚪       |

+### RML Mapping File

+The mapping file should include RDF-Connect specific configuration for both the logical source and the logical target.

+#### Logical Source

+A logical source MUST define the following three parameters:

+* Type — The type MUST be `rdfc:Source`.
+* Reader — The property `rdfc:reader` MUST map either to the channel identifier or to the value of the `rdfc:mappingId` property.
+* Mime Type — The property `rdfc:mimeType` MUST specify the MIME type of the incoming data.

+#### Logical Target

+A logical target MUST be defined as either the identifier of the channel, or the value of the `rdfc:mappingId` property.

 ## Compact Example

 Example RML Mapper processor definition.